pingswept/me30-website/content/notes/household-wiring.md

 ## How does electricity work in your house?

 Here's where we'll add an explanation about wiring in your house.
 Catchphrase!

+Need a picture of a NEMA 5-15 outlet and a breaker box.